aybbr/helloTabExt/README.md

 # Tableau Extensions run test

-This is my First Tableau extension building a simple bar chart using chart.js
+This is my first Tableau extension building a simple bar chart using chart.js